Stanno Sports U.K. Ltd

 (C) An Officer of the home Club must give notice of full particulars of the location of, and access to, the Ground and time of kick-off to the Match Officials and an Officer of the opposing Club at least 5 clear days prior to the playing of the match.
 If not so provided, the away Club shall seek such details and report the circumstances to the Competition.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-(D) In accordance with the Laws of the Game, the minimum number of Players that will constitute a Team for a Competition Match is 7 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.
+(D) In accordance with the Laws of the Game, the minimum number of Players which will constitute a Team for a Competition Match is 7 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 (E) (i) Home and away matches shall be played.
-In the event of a Club failing to keep its engagement the Management Committee shall have power to impose a fine (in accordance with the Fines Tariff), deduct points from the defaulting Club, award the points from the Competition Match in question to the opponents, order the defaulting Club to pay any reasonable expenses incurred by the opponents or otherwise deal with them except the award of goals.
+In the event of a Club failing to keep its engagement the Management Committee shall have power to impose a fine (in accordance with the Fines Tariff), deduct points from the defaulting Club, award the points from the Competition Match in question to the opponents, order the defaulting Club to pay any reasonable expenses incurred by the opponents or otherwise deal with them except by the award of goals.
 Notwithstanding the foregoing home and away provision, the Management Committee shall have power to order a Competition Match to be played on a neutral ground or on the opponent’s Ground if they are satisfied that such action is warranted by the circumstances.

 (ii) Any Club with more than one Team in the Competition shall always fulfil its fixture, within the Competition, in the following order of precedence: First Team, Reserve Team, A Team.